shivamksharma/NumericalAnalysisMethod/README.md

          << n << " iterations" << endl;
 ```

-Try and play with these algorithms too, and you will see that, indeed, Overholt's method is a stable and fast method for solving equations of type F(x) = x.
+>Try and play with these algorithms